Akshataavk/Dockerfiles/README.md

  Dockers for vernacular ai
 "# Dockerfiles"

 Cloning the dockerfile on to the local system.
-Typ ethis command on the terminal
+Typ this command on the terminal

 git clone https://github.com/Akshataavk/Dockerfiles.git